LukaszDzujoKujawa/task_14.5/README.md

 Contacts Page
 ====================

-Simple page enabling users to add thier Name, Surname and e-mail adress to the list
+Simple page enabling users to add thiers Name, Surname and e-mail adress to the contact's list

 Basic background
 ---------------------